Thursday, January 7, 2016

 10) You shall not covet.

 These might seem like minor points, but they do have different connotations.
-In this exploration of the Ten Commandments, and what they really mean for us today; we will discover their significance, how they can benefit us and what are the ramifications We will also see how they can be distorted, misunderstood, dismissed, and overlooked.
+In this exploration of the Ten Commandments and what they really mean for us today, we will discover their significance, how they can benefit us, and what their ramifications are.
+We will also see how they can be misunderstood, distorted, overlooked, and dismissed.

 The Complete Version